GuiSato565/GuiSato565/README.md

 📝 I am currently in the 3rd semester of college.
 And I'm looking for an internship in IT.

-🖥️ I am an amateur programmer for Web Sites, Java, PHP, C # and C ++

 My CodePen: https://codepen.io/guisato565

 <!--